About this guide

 You don’t have to be big, but you do have to be ready…

-By becoming a platform operator, your business will be voluntarily taking on a number of additional roles and responsibilities.
-We’ve outlined some of the more significant ones on pp. 13-17.
+By becoming a platform operator, your business will be voluntarily taking on a number of roles and responsibilities.
+We outlined some of the more significant ones later in this guide.

-It’s hugely important that you’re aware of and fully understand these extra responsibilities – and that you’re comfortable you have the right people and plans in place to deliver on them.
+It’s important that you’re aware of and fully understand these responsibilities — and that you’re comfortable you have the right people and plans in place to carry them out.